 I am a student of Dr.Joe Dispenza's teachings and have witnessed and experienced the profound changes this has brought into my life and those of others.

-Most recently living in Montreal, Vanessa has worked in the Middle East and Europe partnering on radically new systemic transformation initiatives, hosting depth learning with people and places, and witnessing massive change all around.
-As an architect, she brings a design practice to create spaces of individual and collective transformation; as a writer and former publisher of the award-winning ascent magazine, she brings a depth of spiritual, reflective, body and awareness practices.
+Vanessa Reid works at the intersection of systems and soul.
+She serves contexts of crisis, collapse and chaos; those fertile moments where social transformation is possible.
+Vanessa is co-founder of The Living Wholeness Institute, which works with citizens, teams, organizations and social movements around the globe on initiatives that are creating radically new, deeply sustainable social realities.
+As a participatory architect, she brings a design practice to create spaces of individual and collective transformation; as the former publisher of ascent magazine she brings a depth of spiritual, reflective, body and awareness practices.
 And as a global soul, she knows there is a great journey ahead and can't imagine a better time to be alive.
+She is currently writing The Wild Life of Dying.

 The calling to join this beautiful invitation through the Feminine Eldership Rising finds me honored and humbled.
 I am responding to it with an offering which derives from magical realm of Mythology, what Joseph Campbell named as “the Homeland of the Muses”**, a timeless heritage that is an ever-guiding torch.
 This offering to you all is articulated with the Quest-ion: “What is the Life and Service of a Muse in our Shifting World?”